undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Idrija

-Five centuries of mercury, four centuries of lace, and a town that learned how to live after the mine closed without pretending it never happened.
+Five centuries of mercury and four of lace.
+When the mine closed in 1995, the town learned how to live on without pretending it never happened.

 Why this place

-Idrija is a small town wedged into a forested valley west of Ljubljana, built around what was, for almost five hundred years, the second-largest mercury mine in the world.
+For almost five hundred years the second-largest mercury mine in the world ran beneath this small town, wedged into a forested valley west of Ljubljana.
 The mine opened in 1490 and closed in 1995.
-In between, it produced something like 13 percent of all the mercury ever mined on Earth, made Idrija the second town in the Habsburg lands to get electric street lighting, and produced a parallel craft tradition — Idrija lace, taught in the world's oldest continuously running lacemaking school (founded 1876) — that has long outlasted the mine.
+In between it produced something like 13 percent of all the mercury ever mined on Earth and made Idrija the second town in the Habsburg lands to get electric street lighting.
+It also fed a parallel craft tradition that has long outlasted it: Idrija lace, taught in the world's oldest continuously running lacemaking school, founded in 1876.

-The two together — mine and lace — were inscribed on the UNESCO World Heritage list in 2012 as part of a transboundary site shared with Almaden in Spain.
-Walking the town, the inheritance is everywhere: miners' houses on the slopes, the Gewerkenegg castle that the Habsburg authorities used to administer the mine, the surviving water-driven Kamšt pump that lifted mine water until the 1940s.
+Mine and lace together were inscribed on the UNESCO World Heritage list in 2012, as part of a transboundary site shared with Almaden in Spain.
+Walk the town and the inheritance is everywhere: miners' houses on the slopes, the Gewerkenegg castle from which the Habsburg authorities administered the mine, the surviving water-driven Kamšt pump that lifted mine water until the 1940s.
 The old kilns that roasted mercury ore still stand in Hg Smelter Park.

-What makes Idrija worth a stop, beyond the obvious, is that it has not turned itself into a museum.
+None of this has turned the town into a museum.
 The lace school is full of teenagers.
 The Kendov Dvorec hotel is an actual hotel, not a stage.
-And the local žlikrofi — small pinched-pasta dumplings filled with potato and bacon, given EU geographical indication status — turn up on every restaurant menu without ceremony.
+And the local žlikrofi, small pinched-pasta dumplings filled with potato and bacon that carry EU geographical indication status, turn up on every restaurant menu without ceremony.

 When to go

-May, June, September and early October are the most pleasant months — long days, walkable trails into the surrounding Idrija Geopark, and the cultural calendar at its fullest.
+Come in May, June, September or early October, for long days and walkable trails into the surrounding Idrija Geopark; the cultural calendar is at its fullest then too.
 The Idrija Lace Festival in late June is the year's anchor event, when the lacemaking school hosts open classes and a competition draws makers from across the region.
-July and August are warm but never crowded; the mine itself is at a constant 12°C and a welcome retreat from heat.
-Winter is quiet and beautiful — the Geopark trails take on a quite different character — but the smaller restaurants and several guesthouses close from December to mid-March.
-Christmas markets are modest and worth the visit if you happen to be in the region.
+July and August stay warm but never crowded, and the mine holds a constant 12°C, a welcome retreat from the heat.
+Winter changes the character of the Geopark trails entirely, but the smaller restaurants and several guesthouses close from December to mid-March.
+The Christmas markets are modest; visit them if you are in the region anyway.

 How to get there

 From Ljubljana the route is straightforward by bus: Arriva-Alpetour runs a regular service from Ljubljana to Idrija (around one hour and fifteen minutes), several times a day on weekdays.
 The nearest railway station is Logatec, on the Ljubljana–Postojna line, with a connecting bus to Idrija (about thirty minutes).
 From the coast or Italy, the most efficient route is via Postojna with a change.
-There is no direct train to Idrija — the post-industrial irony is that the mine's own narrow-gauge railway closed long before passenger service ever reached the town.
-A car is not required; the town centre is small enough to cover on foot, and the Geopark trails start from the edge of town.
+No direct train serves Idrija; the post-industrial irony is that the mine's own narrow-gauge railway closed long before passenger service ever reached the town.
+A car is not required.
+The town centre is small enough to cover on foot, and the Geopark trails start from the edge of town.

 Where to stay

-Kendov Dvorec, in the hamlet of Spodnja Idrija five minutes down the valley, occupies a fourteenth-century manor with rooms furnished in regional antiques and is the most considered place to stay in the area (to verify rates and operation directly).
+Kendov Dvorec, in the hamlet of Spodnja Idrija five minutes down the valley, occupies a fourteenth-century manor with rooms furnished in regional antiques; it is the area's standout if the rates suit (to verify rates and operation directly).
 In Idrija itself, the Hotel Jozef is a compact business-style hotel by the bus station with reliable rooms and good local food in the restaurant.
 Pension Barbara, named after the patron saint of miners, is a family-run guesthouse with around a dozen rooms.
-The tourism office on Mestni Trg keeps a current list of farm-stays in the surrounding villages, which are the sensible choice for a longer visit or if you intend to walk the Geopark trails systematically.
-Avoid the roadside motels on the Tolmin–Ljubljana road; the centre of Idrija is more interesting.
+The tourism office on Mestni Trg keeps a current list of farm-stays in the surrounding villages, the sensible choice for a longer visit or for walking the Geopark trails systematically.
+Skip the roadside motels on the Tolmin–Ljubljana road.
+The centre of Idrija is more interesting.

 What to eat

-The dish to order is idrijski žlikrofi — small dumplings folded in a distinctive hat shape, filled with potato, onion and bacon, traditionally served either in broth or with bakalca, a slow-cooked lamb-and-vegetable ragout.
+The dish to order is idrijski žlikrofi: small dumplings folded in a distinctive hat shape, filled with potato, onion and bacon, traditionally served either in broth or with bakalca, a slow-cooked lamb-and-vegetable ragout.
 They have held EU TSG status since 2010.
-The restaurant Gostilna Pri Skafarju, in the town centre, makes them the way the lace teachers' mothers did.
+Gostilna Pri Skafarju, in the town centre, makes them the way the lace teachers' mothers did.
 Kendov Dvorec serves a more refined version on its tasting menu.
-Beyond the žlikrofi, the local kitchen reaches for whatever the Idrija forests provide — porcini in autumn, venison in winter, freshwater trout from the Idrijca year-round.
+Beyond the žlikrofi, the kitchen takes whatever the Idrija forests provide: porcini in autumn, venison in winter, freshwater trout from the Idrijca year-round.
 Drink the local beer (Pivovarna Human in Spodnja Idrija) or the wines of Vipava just to the south-west.
-The Sunday lunch at Gostilna Mlakar is the local institution to know about.
+Sunday lunch at Gostilna Mlakar is the institution to know about.

 What to do

-Take the Anthony Main Road mine tour — Antonijev rov — the oldest preserved section of the mine, which descends through five centuries of mining technology in about ninety minutes.
+Take the Anthony Main Road mine tour, Antonijev rov, through the oldest preserved section of the mine: about ninety minutes descending through five centuries of mining technology.
 Walk up to Gewerkenegg Castle for the municipal museum (the mercury rooms are the heart of it, the lace rooms an essential counterpoint).
 Visit the Idrija Lace School during term to see classes in progress.
-Walk the Kamšt pump and the Hg Smelter Park along the river.
-The Idrija Geopark — wider than the town — has a network of marked trails through the karst landscape, the most rewarding of which climbs to the Wild Lake (Divje jezero), Slovenia's first natural monument.
-The Klavže — sixteenth-century water barriers used to float timber down to the mine — are a quiet half-day walk.
+Follow the river to the Kamšt pump and Hg Smelter Park.
+The Idrija Geopark, wider than the town, has a network of marked trails through the karst landscape; the best of them climbs to the Wild Lake (Divje jezero), Slovenia's first natural monument.
+The Klavže, sixteenth-century water barriers built to float timber down to the mine, make a half-day walk you will probably have to yourself.

 Respect

-Idrija is a UNESCO World Heritage site, but it is also a small town of about six thousand residents — most of whom either worked in the mine themselves or are descended from people who did.
-Mercury poisoning, occupational lung disease, and the trauma of the 1995 closure are still living memory; ask questions of guides if you are interested but do not treat the mine as industrial entertainment.
-Photograph the lacemakers only with their permission; the lace they make is for sale and is genuinely fragile, so handle pieces in the school shops only when invited.
-Do not collect mineral samples in Hg Smelter Park — mercury residues are still present in the soil, and signs warn against it for a reason.
-Eat the žlikrofi in the restaurants that make them by hand and ask whoever is serving you what their grandmother's filling was; the answer is the welcome you came for.
+Idrija is a UNESCO World Heritage site, but it is also a small town of about six thousand residents, most of whom either worked in the mine themselves or are descended from people who did.
+Mercury poisoning and occupational lung disease are still living memory, and so is the trauma of the 1995 closure; ask the guides questions if you are interested, but do not treat the mine as industrial entertainment.
+Photograph the lacemakers only with their permission.
+The lace they make is for sale and fragile, so handle pieces in the school shops only when invited.
+Do not collect mineral samples in Hg Smelter Park: mercury residues remain in the soil, and the warning signs are there for a reason.
+Eat the žlikrofi in the restaurants that make them by hand, and ask whoever serves you what their grandmother's filling was.
+The answer is the welcome you came for.

 Practical notes